Who is Warren Buffett ? The Man and His Investments

 Price is what you pay, value is what you get

-This quote is definitely based on value investing.
+This quote is based on value investing.
 Try to find some bargains where you pay less than the value of something.
 By doing so, you made a profit in net worth.
-But be aware that it is often difficult to find the real value of things.
+But be aware that finding the real value of things is often difficult.
 If you overestimate the value, you may well pay more than the actual value.
 It also applies to other things than investing, such as buying things online.

 Our favorite holding period is forever.